» The official BROWN RECLUSE SPIDER - TREATMENT

 brown recluse spider

-The medical treatment of the brown recluse spider bite consists of Tetanus immunization, Pain relievers, and proper medication as antibiotics and antihistamines.
+The medical treatment for the bite of a brown recluse spider involves Tetanus immunization, Pain relievers, and proper medication such as antibiotics and antihistamines.

 Recluses Bites

-The Recluses bites are, often, located in the inferior members.
-These spiders tend to bite only the people who messes with them.
+The Recluses bites are often located in the lower members.
+These spiders tend to bite only the people who mess with them.
 The bites on faces and hands are also very common in human beings.
-Generally, the bite is painless and its consequences appear later and are not related to the bite of the spider.
-It can also cause local pain or stinging, followed by a blister surrounded by swollen skin which size is between 1 and 2 cm.
-The pain can be slight at the beginning and increase with time.
-The apparition of a blue halo around the injury may suggest loxocelismo, indicating hemólisis or cianosis.
-Later, it turns into a small damage stretched along the skin and is also very deep.
-The ulcer can grow as wide as 20 cm (8 inches) and it’s covered by a crust.
-If this happens, it will need plastic surgery with the aim of replacing the skin with grafts.
-In the most serious cases there may be high temperature, muscles pain and a hemolytic anemia with hemoglobinuria (red urine), it can also be followed by kidneys insufficiency.
-We can add to this case hemorrhages due to the consume of the blood coagulation facts, it’s seen only in a 10% of the cases, mainly in kids and old people.
-In this situation the mortality is around 25%.
+Generally, the bite is painless and its consequences appear later and they are not related to the bite of the spider.
+It can also cause local pain or stinging, followed by a blister surrounded by swollen skin of 1-2 cm.
+Pain can be slight at the very beginning and increase gradually.
+The appearance of a blue halo around the injury may suggest loxoscelism, indicating haemolysis or cyanosis.
+Later, it turns into small and deep damage stretched along the skin.
+The ulcer can grow as wide as 20 cm (8 inches) and it is covered by a crust.
+If this happens, plastic surgery will be needed with the aim of replacing the grafted skin.
+In the most serious cases, there may be high temperature, muscle pain and a hemolytic anemia with haemoglobinuria (red urine).
+It can also be followed by kidney insufficiency.
+We can add hemorrhages due to the consumption of the blood coagulation facts, though this is usually seen only in 10% of the cases, mainly in kids and old people.
+In this situation, the mortality rate hovers around 25%.

 Preventive treatment

-The diagnosis of the recluses bites is not easy, since the contact with the spider can be ignored if it hasn’t been seen, the firsts symptoms don’t help the treatment since at the beginning the damage doesn’t seem serious, and it takes hours even days to see the real problem.
-The things we can do to solve this problem are not so many, one of them is to get the diagnosis quickly and isolate the patient, since if he/she is taken to hospital in the first 8 hours it will be possible to extract the wound with surgery, after the 8 hours the injury gets worse and bigger.
-But as we said at the beginning, the diagnosis is not easy to be determined, even in hospitals.
+The diagnosis of the recluse bites is not easy, since the contact with the spider can be ignored if it has not been seen.
+The first symptoms do not help the treatment in view of the fact that, at the beginning, the damage does not seem serious and it takes hours- even days- to see the real problem.
+There is not much to do to solve this problem.
+One possible option is to get the diagnosis as quickly as possible and to isolate the patient: if he/she is taken to hospital within the first 8 hours it will be possible to extract the wound with surgery.
+After 8 hours, the injury gets worse and bigger.
+But as we said at the beginning, diagnosing is not easy, even in hospitals.

 Browse the links in the menu for specific inside aspects of this specimen.